c0br4x-d3v/c0br4x-d3v/README.md

 # c0br4x

-I do content on Design and Development.
+I'm c0br4x , and I do content on Design and Development.
 I really enjoy work on frameworks.
 I also enjoy ui and design in general.

 ## Skills:

-* 📌 LUA
-* 📌 JS
-* 📌 HTML
+* 📌 ESX
-* 📌 CSS
+* 📌 QBUS
+* 💻 HTML, CSS, JS

 ## Working